Faculty/Staff Recommendations and References

 References for Post-Graduate Employment, Licensing, and Credentialing

-Appeals Policy and Process for the Program Director’s Letter of Reference Question Answers
+Appeals Policy and Process for the Program’s Letter of Reference Question Answers

 All students can request to receive a copy of their final letter of reference before it is sent out to any outside individual/entity.
-Students have the final say in whether the program submits the letter of reference, which cannot be sent out unless students complete and submit the release from, but a different letter of reference form - other than as noted below - will not be completed for post-graduation employment/credentialing references.
+Students have the final say in whether the program submits the letter of reference, which cannot be sent out unless students complete and submit the release from.